Select Page

 Installation on LGA 1700

-Screwing the ROTA Pro fans into the radiator was easy.
-The screws they included worked fine, and the fans felt solid once they were in.
+Mounting the ROTA Pro fans to the radiator was easy.
+The screws they provided worked well, and the fans felt sturdy once installed.
 No wobbling or weird gaps.
 The best part?
-The fans use a single Y-cable that plugs right into the CPU Fan header.
-No tangled wires—just one clean connection.
+The fans in this case utilize one Y-cable that connects directly to the CPU Fan header.
+No untidy wires — only one connection.

-The retention kit was already put together, which saved me time.
-For Intel LGA 1700, you’ll use the backplate; for AMD AM4/AM5, just snap on the brackets.
-I tightened the pump onto my CPU with the thumbscrews (no tools needed—just fingers).
+The retention kit was already assembled and saved me time.
+Intel LGA 1700: You’ll be using the backplate; AMD AM4/AM5: Just snap on the brackets.
+These screws enabled me to secure the pump to my CPU with the thumbscrews (you don’t need tools to hold the pump down—just your fingers).
 Easy.

-Almost forgot the USB cable for the display.
-Plugged it in early to avoid backtracking.
-Took a second to route the cables neatly—nothing fancy, just tucked them where they wouldn’t block airflow.
+And nearly forgot the USB cable for the display.
+I had it all plugged in early so I could avoid backtracking.
+Took a minute to route the cables and hide them — nothing fancy, just tucking them up so it wouldn’t block airflow.

 The 4-pin PWM lets you control fan speed (good for keeping things quiet), and the USB cable lets you customize the AMOLED screen.
 Once that’s done, screw the radiator into your case.
 The screws they gave me fit perfectly—no hunting for extras.